Amin-MAG/My-Notes/Software Engineering 223a4de7a57b48e9a6235a18bb0b7d99/Microservices c2400a9ae6964fb1a321efb04118cfd3.md

 We have talked about resolving the aggregating data problem in the API Gateway Pattern.
 However, we will talk about it here holistically.
 When breaking the business functionality into several smaller logical pieces of code, it becomes necessary to think about how to collaborate the data returned by each service.
 This responsibility cannot be left with the consumer, as then it might need to understand the internal implementation of the producer application.

 Aggregator in the computing world refers to a website or program that collects related items of data and displays them.
-So, even in Microservices patterns, Aggregator is a basic web page which invokes various services to get the required information or achieve the required functionality.
+So, even in Microservices patterns, Aggregator is a basic web page that invokes various services to get the required information or achieve the required functionality.

 The Aggregator pattern helps to address this.
 It talks about how we can aggregate the data from different services and then send the final response to the consumer.
 This can be done in two ways: